Ultrasonic sensor advantages and disadvantages

 • Dropping torque-speed characteristic.

-• When these sensors are used for inspection purpose then these should be must be water-resistive otherwise they could be damaged.
+• When these sensors are used for inspection purposes then must be water-resistive otherwise they could be damaged.

-• It has more difficulties in reading reflections from the soft, curved, thin, and small object.
+• It has more difficulties in reading reflections from soft, curved, thin, and small objects.

 • When these sensors are interfaced with a microcontroller or any controller then an experienced person or good programmer is required.

-• During the use of ultrasonic tester for testing, it is very important to know the operational manual, in other words, it is required careful attention for an experienced skilled, knowledgable technician.
+• During the use of an ultrasonic tester for testing, it is very important to know the operational manual, in other words, it requires careful attention from an experienced skilled, knowledgable technician.

 Explore more information: